 During the floods daily news coverage by the press was focused on local events.
-It acknowledged the work of the disaster response, and the combined effort of the people, victims and helpers to cope with the problems and to make the best out of a bad Situation.
+It acknowledged the work of the Disaster Response and the combined effort of the people, victims and helpers to cope with the Situation.
 Simultaneously, nationwide TV-coverage of the flood events had a more decisive influence on the collective perception of the victims' tragedy and the failure of flood control.
-Many on-site reports included interviews with politicians, officials, victims and relief personnel.
+Many onsite reports included interviews with politicians, officials, victims and relief personnel.
 These were frequently followed by contrasting interviews with politicians and scientists, documentaries on water management, the greenhouse effect and global warming, and critical reports on political and administrative shortcomings.

-Many TV-documentaries showed that, due to the scientific data and knowledge available on meteorological, hydrological and ecological developments on a global scale and their regional effects, there is strong evidence for the anthropological co-responsibility for the increasing frequency of riverine floods and especially flashfloods.
+Many TV-documentaries showed that, due to the scientific data and knowledge available on meteorological, hydrological and ecological developments on a global scale and their regional effects, there is strong evidence for the anthropological coresponsibility for the increasing frequency of riverine floods and especially flashfloods.
 Nevertheless, Statements of politicians favour the argument that there is no clear evidence for man-made causes of riverine floods.
 They seem to rest with their opinion on the lack of clear Statements on the side of the scientists.
 Scientists find it rather difficult to come up with solid proof, since they focus on the creation of new and more complex models for the understanding of the global climate and its regional effects.

-On the other hand the media discovered ecological disasters as a favourite topic, and they rather tend to follow the argumentation of the more critical scientists and the environmental protection groups, who clearly define the man-made factors to be mostly responsible for the floods.
-As a result of the frequent and critical coverage of local and global events like civil wars, environmental pollution problems, acid rain, the greenhouse effect/globalwarming, water shortages, spoiled crops, etc. there is a growing public sensibility towards topics such as induced disasters, their man-made causes and their devastating potential in the near future.
-The public is increasingly adopting a point of view which acknowledges the human factor to be primarily responsible for the occurrence of disastrous events.
+On the other hand the media discovered ecological disasters as a favourite topic, and they rather tend to follow the argumentation of the more critical scientists and the environmental protection groups, who clearly define the manmade factors to be mostly responsible for the floods.
+As a result of the frequent and critical coverage of local and global events like civil wars, environmental pollution problems, acid rain, the greenhouse effect/global warming, water shortages, spoiled crops, etc. there is a growing public sensibility towards topics such as induced disasters, their man-made causes and their devastating potential in the near future.